etvascom/etvas-automat/README.md

 > **Note** Calling the branding methods requires initialization.

-Setting up a custom branding is straightforward: at a minimum, you should setup an `accentColor` in your branding object like this:
+Setting up a custom branding is straightforward: at a minimum, you should setup an `accentColor` and a `brandColor` in your branding object like this:

 ```
 // Define the branding
 const branding = {
   accentColor: '#336699',
+  brandColor: '#990000'
 }

 // Setup the branding in Etvas Automat